the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter6.md

 }
 ~~~~~~~~

 The `updateSearchTopStoriesState()` function has to return a function.
-It is a higher order function.
-You can define this higher order function outside of your App component.
+It is a higher-order function.
+You can define this higher-order function outside of your App component.
 Note how the function signature changes slightly now.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~